Estimates of loss function concentration in noisy parametrized quantum circuits: Results

 We start the analysis of \cref{thm:main} by unpacking \cref{eq:V_infty}.
 In this equation, $\Varr^\infty$ is shown to depend on four important quantities, namely the invariant subspaces $\BHz$ of $\Phi_\theta^\dagger$, the respective locality of $\rho$ and $H$, together with the matrix $A$.
-As a reminder, in order for this structure to arise, the invariant subspaces of $\mathcal{U}_\theta^\dagger$ and $\mathcal{E}^\dagger$ have to be \emph{well-aligned}, so that non-trivial subspaces $\BHz \subset \BH$ are present\footnote{Indeed, $\BHz$ needs to be expressible as a direct sum of both.
-Failure to achieve this will cause the emergence of noise-induced concentration in the sense of \cref{cor:deep_noisy}.}.
+As a reminder, in order for this structure to arise, the invariant subspaces of $\mathcal{U}_\theta^\dagger$ and $\mathcal{E}^\dagger$ have to be \emph{well-aligned}, so that non-trivial subspaces $\BHz \subset \BH$ are present.
+Failure to achieve this will cause the emergence of noise-induced concentration in the sense of Ref. \cite{Wang21}, as shown in \cref{sec:methods:recover_limits}.
 This extends the notion of alignment already introduced in the literature \cite{Larocca24} for $\rho, H$ and unitary circuits.
 Moreover, we observe that such subspaces act as \emph{attractors} for the variance, as each summand not only depends on the local components of $\rho$ and $H$, but also on the components of $H$ belonging to $\mathcal{E}(\BHz) \cap \mathcal{B}_Q$.
 In this sense, $A$ can be interpreted as an absorption matrix, which quantifies the extent of the contribution of such terms.
 We remark that this contribution is always non-negative, and it is intimately related to the contractivity properties of $\mathcal{E}^\dagger$.
 Overall, this suggests that appropriate non-unitary layers will alleviate the concentration typical of unitary circuits by a mechanism that allows to bring the contribution of the components of $H$ belonging to strictly contractive, high dimensional subspaces, to non-contractive, smaller dimensional ones.

-Additionally, we can recover previously known results by considering specific classes of quantum channels $\mathcal{E}$.
-First we point out that, being an absorption term, the last term in \cref{eq:V_infty} vanishes for unitary dynamics, which is reversible by definition.
-Formally, we have the following Corollary.